KirbyCanCode/KirbyCanCode/README.md

-- 👋 Hi, I’m Kirby
+- 👋 Hi, I’m Kirby.
+I'm a Treecko. 🦎🌱
-- 👀 I’m interested in music and video games
+- 👀 I’m interested in 🎶music and 🕹️video games.
-- 🌱 I’m currently learning Python and JavaScript
+- 🌱 I’m currently learning Python and JavaScript.
-- 💞️ I’m looking to collaborate on ~nothing yet~~
+- 💞️ I’m too busy learning to collaborate.
+Apologies!
 - 📫 How to reach me: Discord @\_Caky\_

 <!---